What is a cataract?

 - Light sensitivity

-Cataract surgery is the only treatment for cataracts and is one of the most commonly performed surgical procedures in the United States.
-Cataract surgery has been shown to significantly improve vision and quality of life for patients who undergo the procedure.
+Surgery is the only treatment option for cataracts.
+Cataract surgery is one of the most commonly performed surgical procedures in the United States.
+Cataract surgery significantly improves vision and quality of life for patients who undergo the procedure.
 Some eye diseases or medical conditions can increase the risk for complications from cataract surgery, so it is important to discuss your medical history with your ophthalmologist.

 Schedule an appointment